mckinnr/Prompt-Engineering-Ideas/README.md

 Hypothesis 4
 etc.}

-Please write a research paper outline that includes an Introduction, Literature Review, Theoretical Framework, Empirical Strategy, Results, Discussion and any other relevant sections.
+Please write a research paper outline that includes the follwoing sections:

+{Introduction, Section 1, Section 2, etc.}

 The outline must include the model, equations and potential datasets to be used to test the hypotheses, where applicable.
 The outline should include case study examples where applicable.

 Example Text: